 All devices are not connecting

-- Use the Plume app to check that your new network name matches your previous SSID.
+- Use the HomePass app to check that your new network name matches your previous SSID.

 - Check the Home password also matches what was previously used on the old network.